Adjectives

 Determiners vs. Adjectives

-One of the differences between 'determiners' and 'adjectives' is that determiners are only used before nouns, while adjectives can also be used after verbs.
-Another difference between them is in the number of them before a noun.
+One key difference between 'determiners' and adjectives is that determiners can only be used before nouns, while adjectives can also be used after verbs.

 I am supposed to submit